franklinr/progIHstove/README.md

 #define DISPGND 12
 #define DISPVIN 13

 There is a menu system and animations to help you to know which state the cooker is in.
+When it is boiling there is a fire icon and when it is done boiling, you can see a steaming cup of coffee.

 <img src="https://github.com/franklinr/progIHstove/blob/fcb0dbe0c5b8c2733403bf20804b348adfea4efb/img/boiling2.gif" width="50%">

-To create icons for the display, I used this page. https://animator.wokwi.com/ https://javl.github.io/image2cpp/
+To create icons for the display, I used these pages. https://animator.wokwi.com/ https://javl.github.io/image2cpp/